NEW BEAU WEEVILS VIDEO RELEASED - CHARLIE DANIELS GATHERS FAMOUS FRIENDS FOR VIRTUAL QUARANTINE JAM SESSION

 "I still marvel at my son, Charlie Jr., for being able to take all these people, who were in totally different places, record them remotely and put the whole thing together for such a fun video,” says Daniels.
 "I’m just an analog guy living in a digital world.
 Thanks to all my friends for helping out."

-One Country premiered the video this morning.
+One Country premiered the video Monday morning.

 Beau Weevils — Songs in the Key of E was released in late 2018 and described by Daniels as “down home, swampy rock meets funk with a little taste of 'Delta' type of style."

 For more information on the Beau Weevils album, visit http://charliedaniels.com/beauweevils.